NVIDIA-Omniverse/kit-workshop-siggraph2022/exts/omni.example.ui_scene.widget_info/Workshop/Siggraph2022_Manipulator_Tools_Workshop.md

 >#### :bell:<b>Challenge Step 8: Scale Larger</b>
 >
->Can you change the function to scale the prim larger than by 1.0?
+>Can you change the function to scale the prim larger than 1.0?
 >
 ><details>
 ><summary> Click here for the answer </summary>
 >
->Set a `value` variable and multiply value by a number of your choice.
-We did the following:
+>Set a `value` variable and multiply a number by value.
 >
+>For example:
+>
 >```python
 >        def update_scale(prim_name, value):
 >            if value <= 0:
 >                value = 0.01
 >            print(f"changing scale of {prim_name}, {value}")
->            ## NEW VALUE VARIABLE
+>            ## NEW VALUE VARIABLE ADDED BELOW
 >            value = 10*value
 >            stage = self.model.usd_context.get_stage()
 >            prim = stage.GetPrimAtPath(self.model._current_path)